vaishnavipy/FullStack-Restuarant-Review-GraphQL-React-/README.md

-# Restuarant Review app built with GraphQL + React
+# Full-Stack Restuarant Review app with live reviews feature, built with GraphQL + React

 To build our full-stack app, I've used the below technologies.